OSGeo/gdal/doc/source/development/rfc/rfc100_float16_support.rst

 Some drivers, in particular Zarr, will be extended to support this type.
-Drivers that do not support this type will be checked to ensure they report an appropriate errors when necessary.
+Drivers that do not support this type will be checked to ensure they report an appropriate error when necessary.

 Motivation
 ----------